13 Best Valladolid Cenotes

-One of the best things to do in Yucatan is swimming in cenotes, and some of the best cenotes in Mexico are located at easy distance from the lovely Valladolid, an incredibly chilled colonial town from where you can easily access the ruins of Chichen Itza – but also so much more!
+One of the best things to do in Yucatan is swim in cenotes, and some of the best cenotes in Mexico are located at an easy distance from the lovely Valladolid, an incredibly chilled colonial town from where you can easily access the ruins of Chichen Itza – but also so much more!

-With so many cenotes near Valladolid, picking which one to visit can be quite a task.
-So I thought I’d help select the best Valladolid cenotes and help you narrow down the choice.
+So, I thought I’d help you select the best Valladolid cenotes and narrow down the choice.
 But why are there so many cenotes near Valladolid?

 Why Are There So Many Cenotes Near Valladolid?

 The area around Valladolid is a particularly good spot for cenotes in the Yucatan Peninsula.
 That’s because of the Chicxulub Crater.
-This huge impact crater was formed when an enormous asteroid hit the earth more than 66 million years ago.
-It’s theorized that this is the meteor impact that caused the mass extinction of 75% of Earth’s plant and animal species, including the non-avian dinosaurs.
+This huge impact crater was formed when an enormous asteroid hit the Earth more than 66 million years ago.

 The Anillo de Cenotes – or “Ring of Cenotes” – is the result of that massive impact.
 Many of the cenotes are thought to have been caused by subsidence following the huge impact.